mirzaghaderi/IdeoKar/README.md

 ### Run (Windows executable)

 No setup required.
+Download IdeoKar2_win.rar and extract.
 Keep IdeoKar.exe together with its accompanying folder (do not move the .exe out of that folder on its own), then double-click IdeoKar.exe to launch IdeoKar.